aryanando/hasta_laporin_it/README.md

 This project is licensed under the MIT License.

 ## 📞 Contact
-For any inquiries, please contact [your email] or open an issue in the repository.
+For any inquiries, please contact aryanando232@gmail.com or open an issue in the repository.